Health Canada approves first treatment option for generalized pustular psoriasis flares in adults

 About generalized pustular psoriasis (GPP)

-GPP is a rare, heterogenous and potentially life-threatening neutrophilic skin disease, which is clinically distinct from plaque psoriasis.1,5 GPP is caused by neutrophils (a type of white blood cell) accumulating in the skin, resulting in painful, sterile pustules all over the body.11 The clinical course varies, with some patients having a relapsing disease with recurrent flares, and others having a persistent disease with intermittent flares.11 While the severity of GPP flares can vary, if left untreated they can be life-threatening due to complications such as sepsis and multisystem organ failure.5 This chronic, systemic disease has a substantial quality of life impact for patients and increased healthcare burden.12 GPP has a varied prevalence across different geographical regions and more women are affected than men.5,13,14,15
+GPP is a rare, heterogenous and potentially life-threatening neutrophilic skin disease, which is clinically distinct from plaque psoriasis.1,5 GPP is caused by neutrophils (a type of white blood cell) accumulating in the skin, resulting in painful, sterile pustules all over the body.9 The clinical course varies, with some patients having a relapsing disease with recurrent flares, and others having a persistent disease with intermittent flares.9 While the severity of GPP flares can vary, if left untreated they can be life-threatening due to complications such as sepsis and multisystem organ failure.5 This chronic, systemic disease has a substantial quality of life impact for patients and increased healthcare burden.10 GPP has a varied prevalence across different geographical regions and more women are affected than men.5,11,12,13

 About Boehringer Ingelheim (Canada) Ltd.